 Economic Inequality is Increasing in the U.S.

-The U.S. is the richest country on earth, with 41.6% of the world’s total global personal wealth (China is in second place with 10.5%), yet more than one fifth of the children in the U.S. live in households with incomes below the poverty line.
+The U.S. is the richest country on earth, yet more than one fifth of the children in the U.S. live in households with incomes below the poverty line.
+The poverty rate in the U.S. is higher than in any of the other 25 O.E.C.D. countries.

 Economic inequality, the gap between the rich and everyone else, has been increasing over the last three decades in the U.S. And nearly all of the economic gains over the past few years have gone to those at the top.

-Between 1979 and 2007, paycheck income of the top 1 percent of U.S. earners exploded by over 256 percent, while the bottom 90% of earners have seen little change in their average income.
+Income of families near the top increased roughly 90 percent from 1963 to 2016, while the income of families at the bottom increased less than 10 percent.
 If you would like to learn more about escalating inequality, watch this 24 minute video What the 1% Don’t Want You to Know.

 It is important to recognize that as economic inequality grows larger in a society, health and social problems such as drug and alcohol addiction, obesity, life expectancy and social mobility get worse.
 To better understand the negative impacts of economic inequality watch this 16 minute video How Economic Inequality Harms Societies.